Goettcke/HDBScanSSC/README.md

 ```
 Where *dataset** is a *Scikit-Learn bunch dataset*.
 The ```dataset.target``` contains the class labels, use the label ```-1``` to specify unlabeled, as per the standard in Scikit-Learn semi-supervised learning implementations.

 After creating the classifier instance, and fitting it with data by `clf.fit()`.
 The fitting function triggers transduction.
-You can obtain the transductive predictions by referring to the `clf.transduction_`.
+You can obtain the transductive predictions by referring to the `clf.transduction_`